 They are truly an inspiration to us all.

-The amazing Woodall family and Team George have already raised 95% of their target!
-Can you help the amazing Woodall family get all the way to £1m and do your bit to help children with cancer like little George.
+The amazing Woodall family and The Giant Pledge Team have already reached their £1,000,000 target.
+Can you help The Giant Pledge and do your bit to help children with cancer like little George?

 We are so grateful to each and every one of Team George and the Giant Pledge – their generosity, commitment and creative genius continues to astound us.